Syzygy Sailing

-Paradise . . .
+Tahanea.
+Paradise is . . .

-. . . is a naked girl floating in a crystal clear lagoon with no other humans within 50 miles!
+. . . a naked girl floating in a crystal clear lagoon with no other humans within 50 miles!

 POST DATED